Harri Heliövaara: 2022: Two major quarterfinals, ATP Finals semifinal, top 15

 At the 2022 French Open he reached the quarterfinals of a Grand Slam for the first time in his career with Glasspool.
 As a result, he moved into the top 40 at World No. 39 on 6 June 2022.
 The pair continued with their successful season reaching their first final on grass at the 2022 Queen's Club Championships.
 Next they advanced to the third round at Wimbledon for the second consecutive year.

-They won the biggest title at the ATP 500 2022 Hamburg European Open defeating Matwé Middelkoop and Rohan Bopanna.
+They won their biggest title as partners at the ATP 500 2022 Hamburg European Open defeating Matwé Middelkoop and Rohan Bopanna.
 As a result, Heliövaara reached the top 25 on 25 July 2022.
-At the 2022 Croatia Open Umag they reached the semifinals defeating wildcard pair Mili Poljičak and Nino Serdarušić.
+At the 2022 Croatia Open Umag, they reached the semifinals defeating wildcard pair Mili Poljičak and Nino Serdarušić.
 Next they defeated second seeds Rafael Matos and David Vega Hernández to reach their fifth final this season.

 At the 2022 National Bank Open the pair reached the quarterfinals of a Masters 1000 for the second time in the season where they lost to third seeds Koolhof/Skupski.

 Seeded 11th at the US Open they reached their second quarterfinal of a Grand Slam and first at this Major defeating 8th seeded pair of Kyrgios/Kokkinakis in three sets.
 The pair reached their sixth final of the season at the 2022 Moselle Open.
 As a result, Heliövaara reached the top 15 in the doubles rankings at World No. 14 on 26 September 2022.

 On 4 November the pair qualified for their first 2022 ATP Finals after reaching their first Masters 1000 semifinal at the 2022 Rolex Paris Masters and Heliövaara moved to No. 12 in the rankings.
 They qualified for the ATP finals semifinals defeating Arévalo/Rojer and Granollers/Zeballos both matches in straight sets.

-2023: Fourth ATP title, World No. 9
+2023: Masters semifinal, World No. 7, Mixed Major title

 He won his fourth title with his partner Glasspool in Adelaide and reached the top 10 at No. 9 on 9 January 2023.
 He also reached his eleventh final in Dubai with Glasspool.

+At the sign-in line of the US Open, Heliövarra met Anna Danilina, asked if she wanted a partner for the mixed doubles tournament, and she accepted.
+The recently formed pair wound up winning the entire event at Flushing Meadows.